Author: Louis L’Amour

 Oh wait, there’s one more shitty thing.
 In Ride the River (1983) there’s an author’s note that says L’Amour planned to spend the next 10 years writing about the generations of Sacketts between the novels set in the 1600s and the ones in the 1870s.
 Two years later, he gave us Jubal Sackett.
 But L’Amour died in 1988, so we’ll never know how he envisioned that 200-year gap in Sackett history.

-I fully wept when I read that.
+I fully ugly cried when I read that.
 It hurts my heart to know that his epic, carefully researched work went unfinished.
 This is my personal J. R. R. Tolkien tragedy, because I like cowboys more than Hobbits.